bartkozal/hocus-pocus/docs/global.md

 ### Defaults

-To see all available defaults please check the `sass/_defaults.sass` file.
+To see the all available defaults please check the `sass/_defaults.sass` file.
 Variables listed below are recommended to set on your part.

 ```sass
 $color-ui: $color-silver